Are young athletes at higher risk for heat exhaustion? I know that our young athletes can get in trouble quickly.

 - Heat Exhaustion often will result in fainting.

-- Drink cool, nonalcoholic beverages, or water with salt and sugar or sports drinks.
+- Drink cool, nonalcoholic beverages, water with salt and sugar, or sports drinks.

 - Rest is needed, in a cool place.

-- Take a cool shower, or bath, or even a sponge bath.
+- Take a cool shower, bath, or even a sponge bath.

-- Get in where there’s an air-conditioner and preferable dim to dark lighting.
+- Get in where there’s an air-conditioner and preferably dim to dark lighting.

 - Dress in lightweight loose-fitting clothing.